 Wills drafted by one of our experts start from as little as £400+VAT for a single Will or £600+VAT for Mirror Wills.
 If you would like to include trusts and/ or are in need of detailed estate planning advice then we will provide a detailed fixed price for you.

 Our prices can include not only drafting your Will but also storage and regular reviews and updates to give you even more peace of mind that your affairs will be in order.

 The details of our online packages and prices can be found here.

 At Quinn Legal we care about our clients and, especially when it comes to helping people draft their Wills, we want to deliver great value through exceptional service.
 For a no obligation initial consultation or to make an initial free enquiry, please call our team on 01624 665522 or email us on email@example.com.

-Alternatively, you can fill out our handy online questionnaire and one of our team will be in touch as soon as possible.
+Alternatively, you can click protect my estate and one of our team will be in touch as soon as possible.